Shopify/shopify_python_api/README.md

 ### GraphQL

-This library also supports Shopify's new [GraphQL API](https://help.shopify.com/en/api/graphql-admin-api) via a dependency on the [python-graphql-client](https://github.com/prisma/python-graphql-client) library.
+This library also supports Shopify's new [GraphQL API](https://help.shopify.com/en/api/graphql-admin-api).
 The authentication process (steps 1-5 under Getting Started) is identical.
 Once your session is activated, simply construct a new graphql client and use `execute` to execute the query.

 ```
 client = shopify.GraphQL()